Your Future is Calling. With the GED, You Can Answer!

 How can I get scheduled to take the GED?

-The GED is now adminstered online in a proctored environment.
-All you need to do to schedule your test is go to www.ged.com create a MyGED today log-in.
+The GED is now adminstered on the computer in a certified testing center.
+To schedule your test go to www.ged.com create a MyGED today log-in.
 Then choose PIKES PEAK COMMUNITY COLLEGE as your test site.
-It will then prompt you to our scheduler.
-You can choose to take the entire test at once and pay the total fee; or you can choose to take it one at a time and pay for one at a time!!
+After that, you can choose to take the entire test at once and pay the total fee ($150.00); or you can choose to take it one at a time and pay for it one at a time ($37.50)!!
+If any problems occur during you registration process contact Pearson Vue at 1-877-392-6433.

 What is the GED test?